 Actively preventing you from opportunities that would get you a promotion

-Consistently getting passed over for promotions, despite the fact that your work is excellent and superior to others'
+Consistently getting passed over for promotions, even though your work is excellent and superior to others

 Being excluded from meetings or feeling alienated at work